nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 FROM address that overrides the built-in ``sharing-noreply`` and ``lostpassword-noreply`` FROM addresses.

+Defaults to different from addresses depending on the feature.

 ::

 	'mail_smtpdebug' => false,

 Enable SMTP class debugging.

+Defaults to ``false``

 ::